NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

         * an enumerable of supported operations (e.g.:  package download) if the operation was successful.
 If a plugin does not support the package source, the plugin must return an empty set of supported operations.

 > [!Note]
-> This message has been amended in version **2.0.0**.
-It is still backwards compatible however.
+> This message has been updated in version *2.0.0*.
+It is on the client to preserve backward compatibility.

 7. Get package hash
     * Request direction:  NuGet -> plugin